ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 ## SMTP Relay Server

+The Postfix SMTP Relay Server is a server-side application for routing and delivering mail.
+You can use Postfix to set up a local mail server, create a null-client mail relay, use a Postfix server as a destination for multiple domains, or choose an LDAP directory instead of files for lookups.

+The key features of using Postfix SMTP Relay Server:

+- Security features to protect against common email related threats
+- Customization options, including support for virtual domains and aliases

-The SMTP Relay Server enables devices which are unable to use authentication to use unauthenticated SMTP to send email.
+The Postfix SMTP Relay Server enables devices which are unable to use authentication to use unauthenticated SMTP to send email.
 Currently, printers and a few legacy applications from various MoJ HQ sites are using this SMTP relay service via the Transit Gateway to send emails to both justice and digital domains.

 ## High Level Architecture